ascoderu/lokole/README.rst

 .. sourcecode :: sh

-  sudo apt-get install -y make python3-venv shellcheck
+  sudo apt-get install -y make python3 python3-venv shellcheck jq

 You can use the makefile to verify your checkout by running the tests and other CI steps such as linting.
 The makefile will automatically install all